remarkablemark/remarkablemark.github.io/_posts/2020/2020-08-19-async-await-promises.md

 Promise.resolve('value');
 ```

-Is the same as instantiating [`Promise`](https://developer.mozilla.org/en-US/docs/Web/JavaScript/Reference/Global_Objects/Promise) with a _fulfilled_ value in the callback function:
+Is the same as instantiating a [`Promise`](https://developer.mozilla.org/en-US/docs/Web/JavaScript/Reference/Global_Objects/Promise) with a _fulfilled_ value in the callback function:

 ```js
 new Promise(resolve => {